keithjgrant/keithjgrant.com/content/posts/2018/09/wont-you-be-my-neighbor.md

 We’ve got to stop with the _this camp_ vs. _that camp_ stuff.
 [Mark Dagleish tweeted](https://twitter.com/markdalgleish/status/1038901043780702208), “It's my life goal to never be part of the technical old guard.”
 And I tell you what, this got my hackles up.

-Now, to be fair to Mark, he also tweeted several other things on the topic that I thought were very helpful and insightful.
+Now, to be fair to Mark, he’s far from the only one to make this about sides.
+He also tweeted several other things on the topic that I thought were very helpful and insightful.
 But I hate that this has somehow become some “old guard” vs. “new guard” thing.

 The problem with drawing lines like this: whichever side you find yourself on, there are some whackos out there throwing ridiculous arguments into the mix.
 And now people on the other side associate that viewpoint with you.